-Ideally I’d have sliced some spring onions into my kohlrabi carrot slaw, but I didn’t have any to hand.
+Ideally, I’d have sliced some spring onions into my kohlrabi carrot slaw, but I didn’t have any to hand.
 Luckily my chives are up and doing well, so I used a handful of those instead.
 A bit of lime to freshen it up, a small amount of mayonnaise for creaminess, a little mustard for heat, a few raisins for interest and job done.
-For an alternative vegan dressing, you could try the one I used in this orange ginger carrot salad.

 We’ve been eating the kohlrabi carrot slaw with smashed avocado on toast or cheese toasties and it makes a satisfying and tasty accompaniment to both.